-Even the very best full range loudspeakers will struggle to provide bass below a certain frequency, and pushing them to do so will cause the midrange to suffer badly and likely cause speaker driver damage.
+Even the very best full range loudspeakers will struggle to provide bass below a certain frequency, and pushing them to do so will cause the midrange to suffer badly, and likely cause speaker driver damage.
 It’s a simple case of physics and mechanics that the main woofer cannot perform the large travel required by subsonics and still be providing the more restrained movement for producing the rest of the signal.

-Subwoofers are run in mono, and have input crossovers that are set to reproduce any signal above or below the specified frequencies.
-Professional live PA subwoofers such as the Amate Audio units can be set as low as 30 Hz for truly outstanding sub bass performance.
+Subwoofers are run in mono, and have input crossovers that are set to reproduce any signal below the specified frequency cutoff.
+Professional live PA subwoofers such as the Amate Audio units can be set as low as 30Hz for truly outstanding sub bass performance.

 Active subwoofers are popular with live bands and for DJs doing larger events.
 Their onboard amps are specifically designed to run that particular unit, and will often include either a digital crossover or full DSP system for fine control over the systems output.
 Active systems have also become significantly more powerful and reliable in recent years with the changeover to Class-D amplification.